mafavaron/FastSonicProc/FastSonic_file_spec.md

 # General naming and format specification

-## Explain
+## Purpose of the FastSonic format

 The FastSonic format is designed for fast read on a single-core, electro-mechanical disk system.
-It is native-binary, so it is not well-versed for transferring data across different architectures.
+It is native-binary, so it is not optimized for transferring data across different architectures.
+Its real utility is, allowing an as fast as possible processing, by mitigating the bottleneck effect inherent in text parsing.

+## Naming convention

 More specifically: file names conform to the following spec:

-  _YYYYMMDD_._HH_.fse
+  _YYYYMMDD_._HH_.fsr

 where _YYYY_ is the year, _MM_ the month, _DD_ the day, and _HH_ the hour.
+The '.fsr' extension stays for itself, to mean something like "FastSonic Raw".
 As so:

-  20190308.12.fse
+  20190308.12.fsr

 The naming scheme employed implies a hourly organization.

+Note: the 'fsr' file extension has been selected because:
+1. It's easy to remember.
+2. It does correspond to no popular file format.

+## File contents

 Any FastSonic-formatted file is of binary (raw stream) type, and may be opened using a command like the following: